Roofing shapes can vary depending on the kind of roof you have, which may be hard to figure out at first when you’re still new to the process.

 This type of roof is popular because it is extreme and can resist high winds.
 It is also good at shedding snow and rain.

-However, it can be more challenging to construct than other types of roofing shapes.
-Some materials used for this type of roof are wood shingles, metal panels, concrete tiles, clay tiles, and asphalt shingles.
+However, it can be more challenging to construct than other roofing shapes.
+This type of roof uses wood shingles, metal panels, concrete tiles, clay tiles, and asphalt shingles.

 These are all excellent choices because they provide a durable surface that will last a long time.